Pretoria: Coat of arms

-The Pretoria civic arms, designed by Dr. Frans Engelenburg, were granted by the College of Arms on 7 February 1907.
+The Pretoria civic arms, designed by Frans Engelenburg, were granted by the College of Arms on 7 February 1907.
 They were registered with the Transvaal Provincial Administration in March 1953 and at the Bureau of Heraldry in May 1968.
 The Bureau provided new artwork, in a more modern style, in 1989.

 The arms were: Gules, on an mimosa tree eradicated proper within an orle of eight bees volant, Or, an inescutcheon Or and thereon a Roman praetor seated proper.
 In layman's terms: a red shield displaying an uprooted mimosa tree surrounded by a border of eight golden bees, superimposed on the tree is a golden shield depicting a Roman praetor.
 The tree represented growth, the bees industry, and the praetor (judge) was an heraldic pun on the name.

 The crest was a three-towered golden castle; the supporters were an eland and a kudu; and the motto Praestantia praevaleat Pretoria.

 The coat of arms have gone out of favour after the City Council amalgamated with its surrounding councils to form the City of Tshwane Metropolitan Municipality.